 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Video Editing Projects (3)
+Video Editing Project Assignments (3)

 The student will be assigned various video and audio editing projects with an increasing level of complexity, in order to develop and illustrate technical and aesthetic decision-making skills from the video editor's perspective.
 The required text for this course includes tutorial media necessary to complete the editing exercises.
 Additionally, tutorial videos and exercises will be available through Lynda.com in order to augment learning of the software.
 Completed Adobe Premiere project files (.prproj) must be turned in to receive credit.

-Each quiz will cover the Jago readings for the previous 2 assigned modules/weeks.
+Each quiz will cover the Jago readings for the previous 2 assigned Modules: Weeks.
 Each quiz will be open-book/open-notes, contain 12 – 25 multiple-choice, multiple-answer, true/false, and matching questions, and have a 1 hour time limit.